 The development was also designed with residential housing as part of the overall scheme.
 Messrs Tubbs & Messer of Woking doing the work in conjunction with Fowler and Simpson.

 In 1923, it was reported that Bull Bay Golf Club had been extended the links to 18 holes.
 Just two years later in 1925, the golf course was purchased by the members.

 An inaugural match between James Braid and JH Taylor in the morning.
 It was noted in the press that the course proved to be quite difficult with the Open Champions posting scores of 83 & 87!
 This match was followed by a match between James Braid and Herbert Fowler vs. JH Taylor and Tom Simpson in the afternoon.
 Braid and Fowler took the match 3&2.

-By 1925, the club was purchased by the members.
 In 1962, a new clubhouse was built with funds acquired by selling 12 residential housing lots.
 The issue?
-Part of the course needed to be redesigned some of Fowler's original work was lost.
-In 1974, an oil pipeline was constructed affecting the 11th, 12th and 13th holes.
+Part of the course needed to be redesigned and some of Fowler and Simpson's original work was lost.
+In 1974, an oil pipeline was constructed affecting the 11th, 12th, and 13th holes.
 Perhaps providentially, on both occasions, the same part of the course was affected.

 As taken from his book, Golf Architecture, Alister MacKenzie felt the following were essential: The course, where possible, should be arranged in two loops of nine holes.
 There should be a large proportion of good two-shot holes and at least four one-shot holes.
 There should be little walking between...